1000 GIS Applications & Uses

 257. Citizen Alert – Guaranteeing protection of citizens by delivering geo-targeted alerts on mobile.
 (FME Server Real-Time Earthquake Reporting)

 258. What-if Scenarios – Determining higher likelihood events based on historical data and spatial analysis.

 259. Evacuation – Evaluating evacuation capabilities neighborhoods may face and generating effective design.

-260. Oil Spill – Degreasing oil spills by identifying current direction and rate of oil movement.
+260. Oil Spill – Degreasing oil spills by identifying the current direction and rate of oil movement.